-- TFIDF: The Score column will store the information of, TFIDF value of the Term.
+- TFIDF: The Score column will store the information on the TFIDF value of the Term.

 - Frequency threshold: If we specify 3, the transformation extracts the Terms if they are repeated at least three times in the column, and it ignores the terms repeated less than three times.

 - Maximum length of term: Please provide the maximum length of a word or phrase.
-This option is available if we selected the Noun Phrases only option.
+This option is available if we select the Noun Phrases only option.

 - Use case-sensitive term extraction: Please check mark this option if you want to perform the Case-Sensitive extraction.